Brian K. Zahra: Career

 On January 11, 2011, Republican Governor Rick Snyder appointed Zahra to replace Maura Corrigan, who was in turn appointed to head the Michigan Department of Human Services.
 Governor Snyder's appointment of Zahra maintained the Republican nominees' 4-3 majority.

 Zahra served as an adjunct professor at the University of Detroit Law School, teaching evidence, and he has served on various bar and legislative committees, including the advisory committee for the Michigan Judicial Institute Domestic Violence Benchbook and the Domestic Violence Legislation Implementation Task Force.
-Zahra is currently a member of the Federalist Society, which he has served as secretary and vice-president, and he served as a member of the Board of Directors of the Catholic Lawyers Society.
+Zahra is a member of the Federalist Society, which he has served as secretary and vice-president, and he served as a member of the board of directors of the Catholic Lawyers Society.

 Judicial philosophy

 Zahra characterizes himself as a rule of law judge advocating judicial restraint.
 In a 2007 forum, he spoke of his respect for the separation of powers, noting the importance of "leaving to the legislature the significant policy questions of the day."